Learn the required skills for providing first aid on the event of an emergency and get accredited.

 This unit describes the skills and knowledge required to provide a first aid response to a casualty.
 The unit applies to all workers who may be required to provide a first aid response in a range of situations, including community and workplace settings.
 Specific licensing /regulatory requirements relating to this competency, including requirements for refresher training should be obtained from the relevant national/state/territory Work Health and Safety Regulatory Authorities.

-Simulated assessment environments simulate the real-life working environment where these skills and knowledge would be performed, with all the relevant equipment and resources of that working environment.
+This course is delivered through an online pre-assessment and a one-day practical class simulating the real-life working environment where these skills and knowledge would be performed, with all the relevant equipment and resources of that working environment.

 Course Elements Overview